Sabari-Mukundth/Hotel-Mangement-In-Java/README.md

-<<< This is a Java program based on the scenario to create a Hotel mangement system and the code has been created >>>
+<<< This is a Java program based on the scenario Hotel mangement system and the code has been created >>>